-Entry Requirement: At least 6 English credits at Level 2

-Credits: Up to 15 Level 3 credits or a combination of Level 2 and 3 credits assistance towards the improvement of their literacy levels.
+Entry Requirement: At least 6 English credits at Level 2 Credits: Up to 15 Level 3 credits or a combination of Level 2 and 3 credits Course Outline: The aim of this course is to improve all round language skills and students will be provided with extra assistance towards the improvement of their literacy levels.
 Students will study the language and impact of written and visual texts.
 They will be involved in writing, reading, viewing, research and presenting.
 At this level, students are expected to develop a critical response to aspects of language and literature.
+Assessment: Internal assessment 7 credits, external assessment 8 credits.
+Individualised learning programmes are offered in this course.